Skip to main content

 In Germany, intellectual property is protected from imitation through the granting of property rights.
 The following property rights are differentiated between:

-Where the property rights are registered depends on the type of protection sought.
-If the German market suffices, you can approach the German Patent and Trade Mark Office.
-Protection at European level can be sought at the European Patent Office.
+Where you register property rights depends on the type of protection you are looking for and where it should be proected.
+If you are only looking to protect something in Germany, you can approach the German Patent and Trade Mark Office.
+Protection at European level can be applied for at the European Patent Office.
 The World Intellectual Property Organization(WIPO) additionally offers international patent protection.

 Handling of Intellectual Property Rights in Germany